 "Smaller, regional institutions will continue to struggle to differentiate their brands, which will require additional investment and resources that could weaken their credit profiles in 2016."
 (Source: S&P's 2016 Higher Education Outlook)

 HEI’s lag behind other real estate intensive industries in finding ways to turn a portion of these assets into cash (Source: Bain & Co)

 REIT's like American Campus Communities focus exclusively on student housing assets

 These trends have driven the growth of investment and operational vehicles such as student housing Real Estate Investment Trusts (REITs) which allow HEI’s to convert assets to cash.

 ...to assist at risk private, non-profit higher education institutions (HEI’s) in managing their underperforming academic facilities.

 by creating a investment and operational vehicle that:

-This requires the identification of legal experts with significant experience in the redemption of tax exempt debt and expertise in structuring investment and operational vehicles that acquire facilities .
+This requires significant experience in the redemption of tax exempt debt and expertise in structuring investment and operational vehicles that acquire facilities .

 This presents significant opportunities for organizations interested pushing the envelope of industry innovation.

 extensive experience in value-added real estate investments, newdevelopment, and property leasing and management,